 The corner needed to be clearly marked.
 I wanted anyone entering my classroom to plainly see that a student sitting there was not being isolated as punishment.
 I also wanted the corner to feel more inviting than punitive.
 So, I created the acronym SITO, standing for Self-Imposed Time-Out, to capture the purpose and use for the space.
 I hung a banner with SITO on it, in large letters, and the words spelled out underneath in smaller letters.

 To add to its sense of invitation, I decorated the corner.
 One purpose of the corner is to provide a break from the pace of the classroom and allow time for reflection and introspection.
 Rather than leaving blank walls, I filled the space with motivational mantras to help turn a negative or hopeless attitude around.
-Most of the sayings and images are taken from Today Is Going to Be a Great Day, an inspirational Page-A-Day calendar.
+Most of the sayings and images are taken from an inspirational Page-A-Day calendar.

 Managing the SITO